Food for the Soul

 Trying she-crab soup—far tastier than the male counterpart—for the first time can be a lyrical experience, a rich and creamy culinary sensation.
 Chef says a good broth requires “butter, cream, good dry sherry, about 12 female blue crabs—and a proper hand” for constant stirring.
 The Palmetto Cafe’s recipe, which adds crab roe to intensify colour and flavour, is the best in town.

 Anyone visiting over New Year must try Hoppin’ John—black-eyed peas boiled with fatty pork or spicy sausage and rice.
-Charlestonian tradition dictates that eating the dish on 1 January, accompanied by cornbread and collard greens, will bring luck and prosperity.
+Charlestonian tradition dictates that eating the dish on New Year's Day, accompanied by cornbread and collard greens, will bring luck and prosperity.
 Leftovers (known as Skippin’ Jenny) are luckier still.
 Yet, even if you visit in June, it’s a delightful and warming dish.

 We have a menu that’s Southern, where we rely on our Lowcountry roots—my roots—to inspire.